Symediane/test-backend/README.md

 - *Shop* entities data can be updated or created in the future.
 Structure your code to plan any necessary needs to easily create, update, delete a *Shop* entity in the future from other parts of your project.
 (Services, Factory, Manager, Exceptions ...)

 ## Rules to follow
+- You must use framework Symfony ( you can choose the version )
 - You must commit regularly so we can follow your progress with an initial empty commit when you start the test

 ## Deliverables